How to Choose the Right Trustee for Your Trust

 - Your bank’s trust department

 - A trust company

 When choosing a professional trustee, it’s important to consider one who will:

 - Administer Your Trust Plan – Choose a professional trustee who will execute your wishes as specified in the trust agreement.
 A professional trustee will include experienced trust administrators, portfolio managers and other trust professionals to service your needs.

 - Have a Sound Investment Philosophy – Look for a professional trustee who has a written investment philosophy, which includes quality investments based on investment objectives.
 A professional trustee also should be capable of helping you and your family develop a strategy to manage and distribute your assets according to your wishes, as specified in the trust agreement.

 - Provide Ongoing Communication – Select a professional trustee who will collaborate with you and your family, financial advisor, accountant, attorney and other estate-planning professionals.
 In addition, make sure the professional trustee you select provides monthly statements to help you evaluate whether you’re on track to meet your goals.
 Open communication, including phone calls and face-to-face meetings with your professional trustee, is important.

-Remember…a professional can often work more effectively, which saves your heirs money, time and relationships.
-While there are benefits to not having a family member involved as the trustee there are some drawbacks to using a bank or trust company as your trustee.
+Remember…a professional can sometimes work more effectively than a family member or friend, which saves your heirs money, time and relationships.
+While there are benefits to not having a family member involved as the trustee there are also some drawbacks to using a bank or trust company as your trustee.

 No matter whom you choose as your trustee, you want to be sure that you have full confidence in them to do exactly as you want, no matter what other people say.
 There may be heirs who are unhappy with the terms and conditions of the trust and will try to influence the trustee to do as they want.
 Knowing that you have a strong, trustworthy individual protecting your wishes will provide peace of mind.